krzychb/esp32-lna/README.md

 * **Michael** who developed and tested original code to operate LNA and then was kind and brave enough to write it down on a back of envelope, and pass to me, so we have some fun testing this nice peripheral.
 * Espressif team that develops and maintains [esp-idf](https://github.com/espressif/esp-idf) repository
 * [UncleRus](https://github.com/UncleRus) who provides well maintained collections of driver components for ESP32 under https://github.com/UncleRus/esp-idf-lib.
 I took [DHT](https://github.com/UncleRus/esp-idf-lib/tree/master/components/dht) library from there.
 Sure enough it worked out of box.
+* [winlin](https://github.com/winlinvip) who provides simple and trouble-free [SimpleDHT](https://github.com/winlinvip/SimpleDHT) Arduino library to read DHT temperature sensors (including AMS2302) connected to ESP32.
+Some other libraries I tried just did not work or had too complicated or sophisticated examples as for a demo code.

 ## License